Cetirizine relieves allergic symptoms.

 - Most people only need to take an antihistamine for a short while when they have symptoms.
 You should stop taking cetirizine once your symptoms have eased.

 - Although cetirizine is classed as a non-drowsy antihistamine, it can still cause drowsiness in a few people.
-If you are affected by drowsiness, do not drive or use a bicycle, and do not use tools or machines.
+If you are affected by drowsiness, do not drive, do not use a bicycle, and do not use tools or machines.

 - If you drink alcohol while you are on cetirizine, be aware of its effects on you and do not drink more than moderate amounts.
 Alcohol can increase the risk of side-effects from antihistamines.